-In a January 12 letter, RER raised industry concerns about the negative impact of the Basel III Endgame proposal, including the increased cost of credit and diminished lending capacity, and requested that the proposal be withdrawn.
+In a January 2024 letter, RER raised industry concerns about the negative impact of the Basel III Endgame proposal, including the higher cost of credit and diminished lending capacity, and requested that the proposal be withdrawn.

-The revised proposal reduces risk weights for certain residential mortgages and retail exposures, extending this reduction to low-risk corporate debt.
-However, commercial real estate risk weights remain unclear.
-Yet, the Fed and other regulators remain deadlocked on advancing the revised proposal.
-With the appointment of Michelle Bowman to the post of Vice Chair for Supervision, there is speculation that the proposal could ultimately be withdrawn or end up being capital neutral.
+The Fed and other regulators remain deadlocked on advancing the revised proposal.
+With the appointment of Michelle Bowman to the post of Vice Chair for Supervision, however, there is speculation that the proposal could ultimately be withdrawn or end up being capital neutral.

-- Providing banks with the flexibility to work constructively with their borrowers during times of economic stress has led to billions of dollars of loan restructurings and reduced undue stress in bank loan portfolios. - While this policy statement is helpful, additional steps are called for to help restructure and transition the ownership and financing of commercial real estate from a period of low rates and robust markets to a time of higher rates.
-Additional capital is an essential element to this restructuring, and enacting policies that will encourage robust capital formation is imperative. - In a January 12 comment letter, RER raised concerns about the proposed Basel III Endgame measure.
-The potential significant increase in capital requirements for large banks' capital market activities due to the proposal could materially reduce the depth of banks' products and services offerings to the real estate sector, which will in turn lead to an increase in hedging risk and the cost of raising capital in the industry. - The largest U.S. banks' capital and liquidity levels have grown dramatically since the original Basel /// standards were implemented in 2013 in response to the 2008 Global Financial Crisis.
+- Providing banks with the flexibility to work constructively with their borrowers during times of economic stress has led to billions of dollars of loan restructurings and reduced undue stress in bank loan portfolios. - The proposed Basel III Endgame regulations would come at a significant economic cost without clear benefits to the economy. - The largest U.S. banks' capital and liquidity levels have grown dramatically since the original Basel III standards were implemented in 2013 in response to the 2008 Global Financial Crisis.
 Since 2009, Tier 1 capital has increased by 56 percent and Common Equity Tier 1 capital has tripled.
-Today, as the Federal Reserve recently observed, the U.S. "banking system is sound and resilient, with strong capital and liquidity."1 - While well-intentioned, we are concerned that the proposals could increase the cost of credit, diminish lending capacity, and undermine the essential role banks play in lending and financial intermediation for real estate.
-With new supervisory leadership at the Fed, the Endgame proposal could be scrapped. - Policymakers should consider additional measures to encourage constructive restructuring and new lending on solidly underwritten assets.
+Today, as the Federal Reserve recently observed, the U.S. "banking system is sound and resilient, with strong capital and liquidity."1 - Further, it is important to bring more foreign capital into U.S. real estate by lifting legal barriers to investment, as well as repealing or reforming the archaic Foreign Investment in Real Property Tax Act (FIRPTA).